Operation Sindoor latest news - 'Pakistan has every right to give a befitting reply': Shehbaz Sharif cries 'act of war' as India strikes on 9 terror sites - 'Pakistan has every right to give a befitting reply': Shehbaz Sharif cries 'act of war' as India strikes on 9 terror sites BusinessToday

 "All of our air force jets are airborne.
 This cowardly and shameful attack was carried out from within India's airspace.
 They were never allowed to come and intrude into the space of Pakistan,” the Pakistani defence minister said.

 Furthermore, Asif asserted: "Let me say it unequivocally: Pakistan will respond to this at a time and place of its own choosing.
 This heinous provocation will not go unanswered."
-He said that this "temporary happiness" that India has achieved with this attack will be replaced with this enduring grief.
+He said that this "temporary happiness" that India has achieved with this attack will be replaced with enduring grief.